Spicy Schezwan Fried Rice

 I used half of the sauce to make the fried rice and have stored the remaining half for future use.
 Once the prep work is done, making the Schezwan fried rice is a breeze.

 This week my theme for the blogging marathon is to choose 1 ingredient and make 3 recipes.
-I am choosing mixed vegetable as my ingredients and this is my first recipe under the theme.
+I am choosing mixed vegetables as my ingredients and this is my first recipe under the theme.

 We can use a blend of different vegetables and use as little or as much as we like.
 You could use them finely chopped or slice them as I have.
-Either way make sure to use a large wok as that helps in cooking them evenly.
+Either way, make sure to use a large wok as that helps in cooking them evenly.

 Schezwan fried rice in a bowl with side dish